danielcorin/blog/content/posts/2024/evals-unit-testing-for-lms.md

 responses of your birthday card-generating LLM app may not reflect reality at all.

-## Why is this bad
+## Why is this bad?

 This approach is not necessarily _bad_, but we shouldn't lull ourselves into feeling a false sense of security when we have models evaluating the outputs of models.
 To start, it's important to consider your use case.
-If you're building a chatbot for your e-commerce store visitors, the potential downsides of an imperfect model response are likely less impactful than if you are reading data from receipts and trying to to do accounting for your business with the output data.
+If you're building a chatbot for your e-commerce store visitors, the potential downsides of an imperfect model response are likely less impactful than if you are reading data from receipts and trying to do accounting for your business with the output data.
 The former has a wide range of possible, useful modes of operation.
 The latter generally has only one correct answer.
-If you relying on a model to report on whether your model generations are correct, healthy or fitting a certain criteria, you need to anticipate ways in which the reporting model will do it's job incorrectly and add other guardrails and measurements that can give you more signal about the health of your model responses.
+If you're relying on a model to report on whether your model generations are correct, healthy, or fitting a certain criteria, you need to anticipate ways in which the reporting model might perform its job incorrectly and add other guardrails and measurements that can give you more signal about the health of your model responses.

 ## Why models are still worth it